doverara/Tech-Science-2/ProjectDiscussionAndPlanning.md

 - Everyone - Come up with questions to answer based off of for galaxy modeling.
 Along with useful data sets to use

 ### Short Term Goal
-- think about research questions
+- think about research questions - due on Monday (4/6)
-- do research on galaxy
+- do research on galaxy - due on Monday (4/6)
+- think about a timeline for this project - due on Monday (4/6)

+### first meeting
+- discord meeting, Sat (4/5) 8:00 pm